Supported Independent Living (SIL)

 Personalized Treatment Plan

-Supported Independent Living (SIL) assists individuals with mental illness who live independently in the community, either alone or with family/friends.
+Supported Independent Living (SIL) assists individuals with mental health disorders who live independently in the community, either alone or with family/friends.
 The program is designed to help acquire, maintain or increase the skills necessary to continued independence and meaningful community engagement.

 Once an individual is referred to Supported Independent Living, an interview is scheduled to discuss the program as a whole.
 Next, Step By Step staff works closely with the individual and their support team to develop a personalized treatment plan driven by the individual’s unique goals and desired outcomes.